ABOUT

 ONCE UPON A TIME...
 Wichita used to be richly endowed with these grand amusement parks, all now closed:

-• Joyland -- (southeast Wichita, on Hillside south of Pawnee, near Planeview).
-Famed for its carnival atmosphere, huge roller-coaster, countless amuseument rides, swimming pool, and picnic grounds -- for decades it was THE place for family fun, and couple's dates.
+• Joyland -- (southeast Wichita, on Hillside south of Pawnee, near Planeview; 2801 South Hillside).
+Famed for its carnival atmosphere, huge roller-coaster, ferris wheel and countless other amuseument rides (including minature steam train made by local Ottaway Amusements), swimming pool, and picnic grounds -- for decades it was THE place for family fun, and couples' dates.
 Throughout much of Kansas, and even surrounding states, it is an iconic happy memory of childhoods, and coming-of-age, from the 1950s through the 1980s.

 Faltering financially, it was idled in the 1980s, fell into ruin, and abandoned, and the remainder dismantled recently.
 The subject of a 2019 documentary on KPTS-TV.

-(The "Churn & Burn" ice cream store has many Joyland signs & items, and Joyland's big signature carousel is being restored, for installation at the Botanica aboretum, near Cowtown.)
+(The "Churn & Burn" ice cream store has many Joyland signs & items, and Joyland's big signature carousel now restored, is at the Botanica aboretum, near Cowtown.)
+See:

 • Kiddie Land -- (southeast Wichita, on East Harry between Oliver and Hillside).
 Miniature Joyland, in almost every respect, including more-modest roller-coasters, pools, rides.
 Miniature golf course.
+Prominent in the 1950s and 1960s.
 Destroyed to make room for the original Wichita Mall shopping center (now defunct).
+See:

 • Frontierland: (Far West Kellogg / Highway 54, west of town; now only a few abandoned buildings remain, and the White Buffalo Antique Mall).
-A huge, authentic Wild West town, with saloon/restaurant, Wild-West acts (shooters, rope & bullwhip experts, etc.), country/western music, stagecoach rides, archery range, bowling alley, gift shop, occasional rodeos and horse-races, etc.
+A huge, authentic-looking Wild West town, with saloon/restaurant, Wild-West acts (shooters, rope & bullwhip experts, etc.), country/western music, stagecoach rides, archery range, bowling alley, ice skating rink, gift shop, occasional rodeos and horse-races, etc. Opened in 1961 coinciding with the Kansas Centennial.
+Closed in the 1960s, except for archery range and bowling alley, which closed in the 1970s.
+An antique mall now operates on the site.
+Now an EPA Superfund cleanup site, apparently contaminated by Vulcan Materials Co..
+See:

 OLD TOWN: